Artificial electrostatic crystals: a new platform for creating correlated quantum states

-Additional evidence for the formation of graphene-like bands comes from the evolution of the longitudinal resistance $R_{xx}$ as a function of carrier density (controlled by $V_{PG}$, Fig.~\ref{fig:dirac}(f)).
-There is a clear resistance peak at $V_{PG}=0.843$ V centered at the position of the Dirac Point DP1 (DP1 was previously identified from the sequence of the Hall coefficient sign changes).
-This resistance peak is expected for a graphene-like system.
-We estimate the mobility of the charge carriers near the artificial Dirac cone using the resistance and effective density at VH1 or VH2 ($0.6\times 10^{10}~\textrm{cm}^{-2}$) to be $\mu_{D} \approx 100,000 ~\mathrm{cm^2/Vs}$, approximately $10$ times higher than that of the host 2DEG at the same carrier density.
+Additional evidence for the formation of graphene-like bands comes from the evolution of the longitudinal resistance $R_{xx}$ as a function of carrier density, controlled by $V_{PG}$ (Fig.~\ref{fig:dirac}(f) and (g)).
+There is a clear resistance peak at $V_{PG}=0.843$ V centered at the position of the Dirac Point DP1, which is expected for a graphene-like system.
+We estimate the mobility of the charge carriers near the artificial Dirac cone using the resistance and effective density at VH1 or VH2 ($0.6\times 10^{10}~\textrm{cm}^{-2}$) to be $\mu_{D} \approx 100,000 ~\mathrm{cm^2/Vs}$, which is approximately $10$ times higher than that of the host 2DEG at the same carrier density.
 This high mobility is consistent with the `massless' nature of Dirac carriers in the graphene-like bands.
-We use the width of the Dirac peak to estimate the disorder, $\Gamma \approx 0.1~\textrm{meV}$, which is 40 times smaller than the superlattice potential $U_{p-p}$.
+We use the width of the Dirac peak to estimate the disorder, $\Gamma \lesssim 0.1~\textrm{meV}$, which is 40 times smaller than the superlattice potential $U_{p-p}$.

-Previous studies of gate defined artificial lattices were unable to reach the strong modulation regime $U_{p-p} \sim E_F$ without the system breaking up into 'puddles' due to long range disorder~\cite{liang1994,melinte2004}.
-Optical studies of honeycomb lattices etched into GaAs quantum wells have revealed signatures of linearly dispersing bands~\cite{Wang_Pinczuk2018}, but etched systems do not allow continuous tuning of the supelattice potential.
-In contrast, here we have tuned continuously from an unperturbed system with massive electrons in parabolic bands to electrons and holes in an artificial graphene bandstructure.